bendqh1/let-s_encrypt/certsage/certsage_on_drupal.md

 ## Notes

+* When navigating to `example.com/web/certsage.php` there will be a warning due to lack of certificate.
+Proceed exceptionally to install the certificate.
 * CertSage communicates with Cpanel API.
 Cpanel is a shared-hosting standard and should be available.
 If there is no Cpanel, probably there is root access and it's best to use Certbot or equivalent.